MaheshMahadeva/Car-Controller-Automation-Assignment/Static Web Project/README.txt

   -------------------
 	Any browser

-  Installing Maven
+  Steps to Execute
   ----------------

   1) Unpack "Static Web Project"

   2) A directory called "Static Web Project" will be created.

-  3) Open index.html in browser which is inside "Static Web Project"
+  3) Open index.html in browser which is present inside "Static Web Project" folder

-  4) Give values and see the results